CharityDynamics/boundless-motion/README.md

 ```

 ### addMotionActivity
-The following is a sample URL for adding an activity for a participant.
+The following is a sample request URL for adding an activity for a participant.

 #### Parameters
 * `user_id` (required) Possible values include participant, team, and event